Juank060790/GibbonCallProjectFE/README.md

           calling bout.
      - 03/30/2021: Helper function to extract audio segments and store into .pkl files.
+     - 04/01/2021: Helper function to convert extracted audio segments into melspectrogram and store into .pkl files.

 * NOTE:
      - The **BIG** problem with our dataset is that we're assuming input